LightSafer

 The Code

 The PIC code was written in C using MPLAB, using the free MPLAB XC8 compiler.
-If you'd like to make your own LightSafer then the hex file to program into the PIC is below.
+The source code is given below.
+It includes the compiled hex file, so you can just program this directly into the PIC without compiling.
 The pins on the JST programming header map 1:1 to the PICkit 2/3/4 programmer header.
 Alternatively, you can send boards to me and I can program them for you.

 User Guide